hedera-dev/hcs-skills/README.md

 Look in the `subExistingTopic` function, and within that find the comment `// NOTE: Subscribe to topic`.

+The intent of this function is to subscribe to a particular topic.
+Recall in *"Step 11: Subscribe to HCS topic"* that you implemented a `skillSubscribe` function which invokes `TopicMessageQuery` through the SDK.
+That `skillSubscribe` function is exposed via the server API, and available at the path `/api/v1/topic/subscribe/TOPIC_ID`.

+To start the subscription within the application, invoke `fetch`, and pass in the URL, substituting the Topic ID appropriately, like so:

 ```js
   const response = await fetch(
     `/api/v1/topic/subscribe/${textInputTopicId}`,